Generational drive: Toby's Body and Fender still thriving after 80 years

 Bob still comes in every day.

-“I’m not retired, I’m just tired,” he said with a grin.
+“I’m not retired, I’m just tired,” he said.
 “I love coming in.
 I do estimates and help where I can.”

 His son appreciates how graciously Bob has stepped back to allow him to make the business his own.